Sensaphone/ValuStor/README.md

 Setting a value of 1 is effectively a delete operation (after 1 second elapses).

 The optional insert modes are `ValuStor::DISALLOW_BACKLOG`, `ValuStor::ALLOW_BACKLOG`, and `ValuStor::USE_ONLY_BACKLOG`.
+If the backlog is disabled, any failures will be permanent and there will be no further retries.
+If the backlog is enabled, failures will retry automatically until they are successful or the ValuStor object is deleted.

 The ValuStor::Result has the following data members:
 ```C++